derronborders/adultlearninglatex/README.md

 LaTeX - This folder contains the files used to create "Typesetting Academic Manuscripts: A Practical Introduction to LaTeX" that I authored to help any academic is interested in learning to use LaTeX.

 VSCode - This folder contains the code from my settings.json for those interested in using VSCode to prepare their LaTeX documents.

+Awesome Resume - This is an example resume template based on the Awesome-CV tamplate by Claud D. Park (www.posquit0.com).

+Awesome CV - This is my current resume that I based off of LianTze Lim's CV template.